rohanagarwal/slate/source/index.html.md

-lastName | Yes | Last name of the person to search county | Yes | County to search the individual in state | Yes |  The corresponding state for the county to search the individual in
+lastName | Yes | Last name of the person to search county | Yes | County to search the individual in state | Yes |  The corresponding state for the county to search the individual in dateOfBirth | No |  Date of birth for the person to search

 ### Response